Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Most LLCs are member-managed.

-Duration: In this section, you can indicate how long it will remain in existence.
-Most LLCs will choose a Perpetual duration; however, some businesses (usually investment-related) will have a specific closure date.
+Duration: In this section, you can indicate how long it will last.
+Most LLCs choose a Perpetual duration; however, some businesses (usually investment-related) have a specific closure date.

 Business address: In this section, enter the street address, city, state, and zip code of the initial principal office.
-This address can be the LLC’s physical address, or it can be the address where the business records are stored.
+This address can be the LLC’s physical address or the address where the business records are stored.
 This address does not have to be in New Hampshire, but you may not use a PO Box.

 • Bizee – Best prices for additional business services (starting at $0 plus state fees)